Living in Saudi Arabia

 Where will I buy groceries and do other shopping in Saudi Arabia?

 "People living in Saudi Arabia typically buy groceries and do other shopping at supermarkets, convenience stores, and local markets.
 Many people also shop online for groceries and other items.
-Additionally, there are many malls and shopping centers throughout the country where people can purchase a variety of items," remarked one expat in Saudi Arabia.
+Additionally, there are many malls and shopping centers throughout the country where people can purchase a variety of items," mentioned an expat living in Saudi Arabia.

 What are the visa & residency requirements in Saudi Arabia?